Chapter 1. Creating a New Fuse Integration Project

-You may encounter Maven dependency errors after you create a new Fuse Integration project.
+You might encounter Maven dependency errors after you create a new Fuse Integration project.

-Though it can happen at other times, it more typically occurs when a project build is canceled before the process has finished.
+Though it can happen at other times, it more typically occurs when you cancel a project build before the process has finished.
 Interrupting the process in this way often prevents all of the project’s dependencies from downloading from the Maven repositories, which can take some time.

-You can often resolve these dependency errors by updating Maven dependencies this way:
+You can often resolve these dependency errors by updating Maven dependencies as follows:

 In the Update Maven Project wizard: